leahkemp/pipeface/docs/pipeface/run_on_nci.md

 ## Assumptions

 - Running pipeline on Australia's [National Computational Infrastructure (NCI)](https://nci.org.au/)
-- Access to if89 project (to access software installs used by pipeface)
+- Access to if89 project (to access the VEP cache used by pipeface, only required if running variant annotation)
 - Access to xy86 project (to access variant databases used by pipeface, only required if running variant annotation)

-## 1. Modify nextflow_pipeface.config
+## 1. Modify nextflow_pipeface_nci.config

+`nextflow_pipeface_nci.config` layers the NCI settings on top of the generic `nextflow_pipeface.config` (software containers, process resources).

 Modify the NCI project to which to charge the analysis.
 Eg: